 LGSVL Simulator: An Autonomous Vehicle Simulator

-LG Silicon Valley Lab has developed a Unity-based multi-robot simulator for autonomous vehicle developers.
+LG Electronics America R&D Center has developed a Unity-based multi-robot simulator for autonomous vehicle developers.
 We provide an out-of-the-box solution which can meet the needs of developers wishing to focus on testing their autonomous vehicle algorithms.
-It currently has integration with the Duckietown, TierIV's Autoware, and Baidu's Apollo platforms, can generate HD maps, and be immediately used for testing and validation of a whole system with little need for custom integrations.
+It currently has integration with the TierIV's Autoware and Baidu's Apollo 5.0 and Apollo 3.0 platforms, can generate HD maps, and be immediately used for testing and validation of a whole system with little need for custom integrations.
 We hope to build a collaborative community among robotics and autonomous vehicle developers by open sourcing our efforts.

 To use the simulator with Autoware, build the simulator then follow the guide on our Autoware fork.